January 10, 2014 | long-term disability Claims

 Filing a Long-Term Disability Claim for Chronic Pain: Different Types of Claims

-It is estimated that one in five Canadian adults experience chronic pain, according to data shared by the Canadian Pain Society.
-Studies have shown chronic pain ranks as one of the most disruptive medical conditions a person can experience.
+It is estimated that one in five Canadian adults experiences chronic pain, according to data shared by the Canadian Pain Society.
+Studies have shown that chronic pain ranks as one of the most disruptive medical conditions a person can experience.
 As such, a person who suffers chronic pain may be unable to continue working at full capacity, if at all.

-You may have grounds to obtain long-term disability benefits if you are disabled and are covered under such a policy through your place of employment or as part of a group coverage plan.
+You may have grounds to obtain Long-Term disability benefits if you are disabled and are covered under such a policy through your place of employment or as part of a group coverage plan.
 However, you will be required to present verification that your chronic pain has resulted in an inability to work.
 The evidence necessary may depend on the nature of your condition and any associated ailments.

 Chronic pain is associated with a number of medical ailments and conditions.
 It is pain that continues for six or more months.
 Symptoms may range from mild to severe.
 Pain may come in short bursts and waves or continue for hours or days at a time.
-Chronic pain can be difficult to diagnose and treatments vary in relation to the underlying cause.
-It is a serious affliction and the Canadian healthcare system takes it seriously.
+Chronic pain can be difficult to diagnose, and treatments vary in relation to the underlying cause.
+It is a serious affliction, and the Canadian healthcare system takes it seriously.

 For instance, this past November, the Canadian Pain Coalition (CPC) released a patient information portal on their website called the Pain Resource Centre.
 In their own words, the CPC is “a patient interest group; the Pain Resource Centre (PRC) promotes sustained improvement in the treatment of all types of pain through public education, media coverage and government awareness.”

 Chronic pain is associated with a broad number of physical injuries and diseases.
-Some potential reasons for filing a long-term disability claim for chronic pain include:
+Some potential reasons for filing a Long-Term disability claim for chronic pain include:

 - Lower back pain